 - If you don’t feel like learning grammar today, what additional resources have you planned for yourself to advance in your studies?
 For example, how about watching a Finnish YouTube video or listening to Finnish music?

 - Have you remembered to give yourself a big ‘kiitos’ (thank you) after every lesson?

 - Would a little prize help you?
 After reaching your daily goal, do something you love – meet a friend, read a fun book or cook your favorite dish.

 Finnish Online Courses for Beginners

-- In a nutshell: This course shows you how straight-forward the Finnish pronunciation is and how knowing English helps you learn it.
+- In a nutshell: After taking Spark Your Finnish class you’ll know how to say any Finnish word and how knowing English helps you learn Finnish.

 - For whom: If you are busy with life and curious about the Finnish language.